btf-org/flank/README.md

 ## Background and Motivation

 I discovered the Unix ecosystem late in life.
 It blew my mind.
 I like having my own personal computer, but I kept thinking about how wild it would be to work at a company where everyone used one Unix machine.
-Especially if you worked at Bell and all other engineers were future Turing Award winners.
+Especially if you worked at Bell, and all other engineers were future Turing Award winners...

-The one that really blew my mind was just how easy it was to share a program with a user.
-This realization came to me when I was a data engineer and I was constantly re-running jobs for people.
-Back in 1979, I could have just moved the program into the user's home directory.
-Instead, I was fielding 50 Slack messages a day and living in the AWS Console.
+At this time, I was a data engineer, and I was constantly re-running jobs for people.
+Fielding 50 Slack messages a day and living in the AWS Console.
+And I realized how simple this was in 1979.
+I could have just moved the program into the user's home directory.

 ## How does Flank unleash the Unix ecosystem